This company is not yet accredited. To learn more, see reviews below or submit your own.

 PayPal was founded in 1998, and eBay acquired it in 2002.
 The company now has nearly 200 million active customers, and in 2015 the company hosted approximately 4.9 billion transactions.
 Customers in more than 200 countries can use the company’s services and hold money in their accounts in 25 different currencies.
 Consumers can use the service to transfer money to other individuals, pay bills, make online purchases, make donations and obtain financing.

-- Online payments: Consumers can use PayPal to check out on millions of websites.
+Online payments: Consumers can use PayPal to check out on millions of websites.
 Those who are uncomfortable putting their credit card information on lots of different sites can pay with PayPal, ensuring their information is stored with a single company.

-- Credit: PayPal Credit is the company’s financing option, which lets customers have flexible payment options.
+Credit: PayPal Credit is the company’s financing option, which lets customers have flexible payment options.
 It can be used online, in stores and even to send money to someone else.
 Availability is subject to credit approval.

-- App: Using the PayPal app, customers can make purchases in brick-and-mortar stores with their PayPal account, send money from their mobile device and check out with PayPal when shopping on their device.
+App: Using the PayPal app, customers can make purchases in brick-and-mortar stores with their PayPal account, send money from their mobile device and check out with PayPal when shopping on their device.
 The app is available for Apple, Android and Microsoft devices.

-- Recurring payments: Consumers can use their PayPal account to set up recurring payments for subscriptions for a variety of services, including Spotify, Netflix, Angie’s List, match.com, ancestry.com and more.
+Recurring payments: Consumers can use their PayPal account to set up recurring payments for subscriptions for a variety of services, including Spotify, Netflix, Angie’s List, match.com, ancestry.com and more.

-- Fees: Customers do not pay fees when they make a purchase with their PayPal account.
+Fees: Customers do not pay fees when they make a purchase with their PayPal account.
 When consumers send money to another individual’s PayPal account and use money already in their PayPal account or in a bank account linked to their PayPal account, there is no fee.

-- Best for PayPal is best for individuals who want to make payments online with more security and/or transfer money to family and friends.
+Best for: PayPal is best for individuals who want to make payments online with more security and/or transfer money to family and friends.

-PayPal Company Profile
+PayPal Company Information

 - Company Name: